cedricusureau/HLA_graph/README.md

 Once your input file is ready, you can use HLA graph following this simple steps :

-    - 1. Select your input file (Browse)
+   - Select your input file.
-    - 2. Select MFI threshold.
-MFI bellow this value are considered as negative bead.
+   - Select MFI threshold.
+Lower MFIs are considered negative.
 You could not change this threshold once the graph are generated.
-    - 3. Launch Analysis.
+   - Launch Analysis.

 <p align="center">
   <img width="110%" height="100%" src="https://raw.githubusercontent.com/cedricusureau/HLA_graph/master/figures/user_help.png">